slideflow/slideflow/docs-source/source/features.rst

 Generating Features
 ===================

-Converting images into feature vectors is a common step for many machine learning tasks, including `feature space analysis <actions>`_ and `multiple-instance learning (MIL) <mil>`_.
+Converting images into feature vectors is a common step for many machine learning tasks, including :ref:`feature space analysis <activations>` and :ref:`multiple-instance learning (MIL) <mil>`.
 Slideflow provides a simple API for generating features from image tiles and includes several pretrained feature extractors.
 You can see a list of all available feature extractors with :func:`slideflow.list_extractors`.

 Generating Features
 *******************

 The first step in generating features from a dataset of images is creating a feature extractor.
 Many types of feature extractors can be used, including imagenet-pretrained models, models finetuned in Slideflow, histology-specific pretrained feature extractors (ie. "foundation models"), or fine-tuned SSL models.
-In all cases, feature extractors are built with :func:`slideflow.build_feature_extractor`, and features are generated for a `Dataset <datasets_and_val>`_ using :meth:`slideflow.Dataset.generate_feature_bags`, as described `below <bags>`_.
+In all cases, feature extractors are built with :func:`slideflow.build_feature_extractor`, and features are generated for a :ref:`Dataset <datasets_and_val>` using :meth:`slideflow.Dataset.generate_feature_bags`, as described :ref:`below <bags>`.

 .. code-block:: python